josiahkl/spantracts/README.md

 # spantracts

-This repository contains scripts to track fibers from the anterior insula to nucleus accumbens.
+This repository contains scripts to track fibers from the anterior insula to nucleus accumbens (NAcc).
 Each matlab script is well commented, but feel free to email josiah@stanford.edu with questions.
+Instructions to track MPFC-NAcc and VTA-NAcc are below.

 <b>Workflow: </b></br>
 (1) Set up computing environment </br>